vipulsingh21/LoanChain/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project

-This project was developed for the RevaHack-2021, by team **PilluzyM**.

 Small business owners often get exploited by moneylenders when borrowing money.
 High and unfair rates of interest, middlemen, and a process where the entire power lies in the hands of the lender leaves the borrowers vulnerable to exploitation.
 The entire process is very slow, and requires a lot of manual work.

 We propose a solution to this problem through our DApp Decentralised Financial Peer to Peer Lender based on blockchain technology built on ethereum.